eponsonby/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

   <h4><span class="fa fa-check"></span> Do</h4>
   * Distinguish and describe minimum education requirements versus additional education requirements.
   * Include and describe how a job seeker might use education instead of experience, if appropriate.
+  * Include "None" or "There are no education requirements" or similar language, if there are no education requirements.
 </div>
 </div>